kyle-deprow/grandM/src/doc/design.md

 - Continue debugging until board and pawns are working.
 - Implement logic for validating moves in `Board:isValidMove()`.
 - Enhance piece-specific behaviors by overriding `Piece:getValidMoves()`.
-- Develop AI for computer player moves.
-- Expand configuration options for more diverse gameplay.

 ## Notes
 - Tab space sizing is set to 2 spaces.
-- Ensure all JSON configuration files are correctly formatted and accessible.
-- Consider adding sound effects and animations for a more engaging experience.